TheIOFoundation/ProjectLockdown/Welcome file.md

-Data-Centric Digital Rights (DCDR) is the advocacy of protecting users' Rights by transparently implementing the regulations that should protect them.
-As core stakeholders, technologists need to orient themselves through new design and implementation paradigms focused on protecting data.
-The DCDR Principles put forward by The IO Foundation are concepts that them navigate the intricacies of applying Human and Digital Rights in digital infrastructures, products and services.
+**Data-Centric Digital Rights** (DCDR) is the advocacy of protecting users' Rights by transparently implementing the regulations that should protect them.
+As core stakeholders, technologists play a critical role as the next generation of Rights defenders and need to orient themselves through new design and implementation paradigms focused on protecting data.
+The **DCDR Principles** put forward by The IO Foundation are concepts that them navigate the intricacies of applying Human and Digital Rights in digital infrastructures, products and services.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY1NTIyMjMxMyw3ODE2Njk0NzMsMTY5Nj
+eyJoaXN0b3J5IjpbLTEyMjQzNzczNTAsNzgxNjY5NDczLDE2OT
-YxMDA0NCwtNjU2MzMyNjU3LDQ5MTU2NzY4MCwtODA5MDUxNDIw
+Y2MTAwNDQsLTY1NjMzMjY1Nyw0OTE1Njc2ODAsLTgwOTA1MTQy
-LC01MDQ4MTI1NTUsNTk1ODA5OTEsLTkxNDI5MzEyNSwtMTUzND
+MCwtNTA0ODEyNTU1LDU5NTgwOTkxLC05MTQyOTMxMjUsLTE1Mz
-Y0NjAwNywtMTk1MDIwMTM5OSwxOTMxNzAxNTU4LC0xNzkxMjIw
+Q2NDYwMDcsLTE5NTAyMDEzOTksMTkzMTcwMTU1OCwtMTc5MTIy
-ODk3LDE1MzE2NjkzMCw5MTQzMzEyNzEsLTc0NDA1ODgxLC05Mz
+MDg5NywxNTMxNjY5MzAsOTE0MzMxMjcxLC03NDQwNTg4MSwtOT
-UxNTE0MDksLTU2MTgxMjQzNSwtMTAyMjAwODg1MCwyMDEzNjE1
+M1MTUxNDA5LC01NjE4MTI0MzUsLTEwMjIwMDg4NTAsMjAxMzYx
-MTEwXX0=
+NTExMF19
 -->